openhab/openhab-addons/bundles/org.openhab.binding.e3dc/README.md

 The binding operates via Modbus to read and write values towards the E3DC device.
 Please refer to the <a href="./doc/ModBus_E3DC_Speichersysteme_V1.70_2020-06-18.pdf">official Modbus documentation</a> for more details.
 The binding is designed the following way

-1. Create Bridge **E3DC Home Power Plant** and provide IP-Address and Port Number for the general Device Conncetion
+1. Create Bridge **E3DC Home Power Plant** and provide IP-Address and Port Number for the general Device connection
 2. Add your wanted Blocks

 * if you have a Wallbox connected - add Wallbox Control Block